Medicinal Mushrooms for Dogs & Horses

-Terra Biota K9: Along with a variety of strains of live microorganisms reflecting the diversity of the microorganism population in the GI tract, Terra Biota K9™ also contains a synergistic mushroom blend for prebiotic support, the specific earth clays for mineral and alkalizing pH support, as well as Soil Based Organisms, which are cultured probiotics found in healthy soils.
+Terra Biota K9: Along with live microorganisms reflecting the diversity in the canine GI tract, Terra Biota K9™ also contains a synergistic mushroom blend for prebiotic support, the specific earth clays for mineral and alkalizing pH support, as well as Soil Based Organisms, which are cultured probiotics found in healthy soils.

 Optimum K9 Healthy Weight: Made especially for dogs that need to watch their waistlines.
 As an addition to your dog’s meals, this formula helps maintain a healthy weight while ensuring your dog is getting the vitamins, minerals and whole body support he needs from real bioavailable ingredients.

 Optimum K9 Senior: Special formula that helps older dogs get the support their bodies need, in the most easily absorbable way, through whole, raw ingredients.
 With immune, antioxidant, GI tract, and stress support, Optimum K9 Senior provides your whole dog with optimum health.

 Medicinal mushrooms are becoming more popular, so it is important for you to know where the mushrooms are grown, on what substrate they are grown, and if they are dual extracts or powdered fungi.